H.R. 3747: AADAPT Act

 Results must be measured and reported

-Applicants must include plans to assess effects on patient outcomes and providers.
-Grant recipients also have to report information to the Advisory Council on Alzheimer’s Research, Care, and Services, and HHS must publish an updated report within 4 years.
+Applicants must include plans to assess the effect on patients and providers.
+Grantees report to the Advisory Council on Alzheimer's Research, Care, and Services, and HHS must publish an updated report within four years.

 Who benefits from H.R.
 3747?